fairtracks/fairtracks.net/content/markdown/fair/fair-03-identifiers.md

 documents.
 We would extend our list of recommended repositories and archives to any domain-specific services meeting our requirements.

-**Track collection identifiers:** Apart from the main use case of annotating primary track collections deposited in some repository, FAIRtracks is designed to also allow a more novel use
-case: to annotate secondary _"mix-tape" track collections_ of track files originating from different primary sources.
+**"Mix-tape" track collection identifiers:** Apart from the main use case of annotating primary track collections deposited in some repository, FAIRtracks is designed to also allow a more novel use case: to annotate secondary _"mix-tape" track collections_ of track files originating from different primary sources.
 The main example of this use case is to annotate the exact track data files used to generate the findings of a scientific publication, whether these track files represent novel data, are directly reused from other repositories, are regenerated from the raw data or in other ways derived from the original track files.
 To allow the provenance of such "mix-tape" reuse of tracks, assigning globally unique and persistent identifiers to track collections would be advantageous.
 Full
 [support for secondary track collections](https://github.com/fairtracks/fairtracks_standard/issues/49) is scheduled for version 2 of the FAIRtracks standard (coming soon).
 Currently, this concept is most fully developed in the form of [GSuite files](/standards/#standards-04-gsuite) in the context of